nxskok/pasias/docs/12-regression.md

-or to increase salary by about 5\%.\endnote{Mathematically,
+or to increase salary by about 5\%.
-$e^x \simeq 1+x$ for small $x$, which winds up meaning that the slope in a model like this, if it is small, indicates about the percent increase in the response associated with a 1-unit change in the explanatory variable.
-Note that this only works with $e^x$ and natural logs, not base 10 logs or anything like that.}
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">Mathematically,  $e^x simeq 1+x$ for small $x$, which winds up meaning that the  slope in a model like this, if it is small, indicates about the  percent increase in the response associated with a 1-unit change in  the explanatory variable.
+Note that this only works with $e^x$ and  natural logs, not base 10 logs or anything like that.</span>

 ##  Predicting volume of wood in pine trees

  In forestry, the financial value of a tree